 Drawbacks: Top cities have gotten very expensive, difficult to get residency

-Canada has the highest overall quality of living in the Americas.
-Their top cities of Toronto, Vancouver, and Calgary often rank high as some of the most livable cities in the world.
-They have a stable social health care system, good education, and some of the most beautiful nature in the world.
+Canada has the highest overall quality of life in the Americas.
+The top cities—Toronto, Vancouver, and Calgary—often rank high as some of the most livable cities in the world.
+There’s a stable social health care system, good education, and some of the most beautiful natural areas in the world.

-One of the major draws of Canada is its dedication to inclusivity and diversity.
-That is part of the reason people who are marginalized in the U.S. have started emigrating to cities in Canada.
+One of the major draws of Canada is its dedication to inclusivity and diversity and Canadians are known to be very friendly.
+That is part of the reason people who are marginalized in the U.S. have started immigrating to cities in Canada.

 Drawbacks: Difficult to get residency without a lot of money